makkus/goji/README.md

     GlobusOnlineSession session = new GlobusOnlineSession(go_user);

-If you want Goji to create a proxy out of your local x509 certificate (in  $HOME/.globus/usercert.pem), you need to create it first:
+If you want Goji to use a proxy out of your local x509 certificate (in  $HOME/.globus/usercert.pem), you need to create it first:

 	Credential cred = new Credential("yourCertPassword").toCharArray());
 	GlobusOnlineSession session = new GlobusOnlineSession(go_user, cred);